Global Labour in the Digital Vortex

 This book brings heterodox Marxist analysis to bear on modern technological developments.
 This is essential reading for anyone who wants to understand how Silicon Valley shapes the way we live today.

 Nick Dyer-Witheford is an Associate Professor in the Faculty of Information and Media Studies at University of Western Ontario.
-He is author of Cyber-Marx (University of Illinois, 1999), and co-author of Digital Play (McGill-Queen's, 2003), Games of Empire (University of Minnesota Press, 2009) and Cyber-Proletariat (Pluto, 2015).
+He is author of Cyber-Marx (University of Illinois, 1999), and co-author of Digital Play (McGill-Queen's, 2003), Games of Empire (University of Minnesota Press, 2009) Cyber-Proletariat (Pluto, 2015), and the co-author of Inhuman Power (Pluto, 2019).

 'Tracks the eddies and flows of the perfect storm that is contemporary capitalism.
 This panoramic work reveals the relentless force of material destruction and brutal violence concealed by the sleek surfaces of digital culture' - Benjamin Noys, Professor of Critical Theory, University of Chichester, and author of Malign Velocities